JulienPalard/peps/pep-0xxx.rst

 The first step is to designate a coordinator, see `Language Team`_, The coordinator must sign the CLA.

-TODO: Coordinators should probably be listed, but where?
+The coordinator should be added to a list of translation coordinator on the devguide.

 Create github repository